Google Plus

 Mount the share from server to client as shown below

-Probably it will show a connection timed out issue which means the firewall is blocking NFS server.
-To allow NFS server to access from the outbound, goto NFS server system and add the as shown below in the ‘etc/sysconfig/iptables’ file.
+Probably it will show a connection timed out error which means that the firewall is blocking NFS server.
+To allow NFS server to access from outbound, goto NFS server system and add the as shown below in the ‘etc/sysconfig/iptables’ file.

 # Firewall configuration written by system-config-firewall